All Episodes

 Hi, Mr. Limbaugh.

-Um I was just calling because I'm really frustrated with people who are my age and actually people in general, but a lot of the college students who open their mouths about the elections about the candidates without doing any kind of research at all.
+But I was just calling because I'm really frustrated with people who are my age and actually people in general, but a lot of the college students who open their mouths about the elections, about the candidates without doing any kind of research at all.

 And my response is there's no such thing as free college, that I'm not going to go to college for four years and then pay for other people to go to college.

-And I mean, with Donald Trump and Cruz, because I'm a crew supporter, and people just don't do research and look into their past, and it's just really frustrating.
+And I mean, with Donald Trump and Cruz, because I'm a Cruz supporter, and people just don't do research and look into their past.

 Well, you know, I ran across a phrase the other day that actually helps me understand a lot of things.